Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 3. When Relayer queries a new Withdraw bridge module event, unlock funds on the Ethereum bridge contract.

+**Note:** Currently, only ERC20 tokens that originated from Ethereum can be transferred to Ethereum.
+This requires bidirectional mint/burn and lock/unlocks which is currently not supported, ie lock/unlock must exist on the originating side, mint/burn must exist on the receiving side.
+Only the Ethereum bridge contract has lock/unlock and only `x/bridge` has mint/burn.

 ```mermaid
 sequenceDiagram
     participant acc as Kava Account